Note: The project repo is held private according to the course requirements. If you really want the code, please contact me via my email.

 Task 1 - LRU Replacement Policy

-is the same as the size of the buffer pool since it contains placeholders for all of the frams in the BufferPoolManager
+The LRUReplacer component is responsible for tracking page usage in the buffer pool.
+The maximum number of pages for LRUReplacer is the same as the size of the buffer pool since it contains placeholders for all of the frams in the BufferPoolManager.

 Task 2 - Buffer Pool Manager Instance

-should also flush dirty pages out to disk when it is explicitly instructed to do so or when it needs to evict a page to make space for a new page.
+The BufferPoolManagerInstance is responsible for fetching database pages from the DiskManager and storing them in memory.
+The BufferPoolManagerInstance should also flush dirty pages out to disk when it is explicitly instructed to do so or when it needs to evict a page to make space for a new page.

-object also maintains a counter for the number of threads that have ‘pinned’ that page.
+Each Page object also maintains a counter for the number of threads that have ‘pinned’ that page.
 A pinned page is not allowed to be freed.
 Each page object also keeps track of whether it is dirty or not.
 A dirty page must be written to disk before it can be unpinned.

-objects are accessed so that it can decide which one to evict when necessary.
+The BufferPoolManagerInstance object uses LRUReplacer to keep track of when Page objects are accessed so that it can decide which one to evict when necessary.
 It also uses a free list to keep track of the current available slots in the buffer pool.

 The following functions are implemented:

-.
+FetchPgImp(page_id): Fetch the requested page from the buffer pool, identified bypage_id.
 The target page must exist on disk- Search the page table, if exists, pin it and return it

 - Otherwise if the page does not exist, find a replacement page from either the free list or the replacer